 The Ministry of Natural Resources and Tourism On Tuesday revealed that the Government of Germany has promised 2.3 billion shillings / $1.4 million to help in the battle against the poaching of elephants inside the renowned Selous Game Reserve, which is among Africa’s most loved wildlife reserve.

-The Selous reserve is among the largest wildlife Habitats and it is a UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage Site, covering an area of 50,000 sq km and it is estimated that more than 1308 elephants live inside this habitat.
+The Selous reserve or Nyerere National Park is among the largest wildlife Habitats and it is a UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage Site, covering an area of 50,000 sq km and it is estimated that more than 1308 elephants live inside this habitat.

 The number of elephants over the past few years has decreased by almost 70% and this is mainly as a result of poaching.